Meet Jeanette Yoffe, M.A., M.F.T.

-Jeanette Yoffe, M.A., M.F.T., earned her Masters in Clinical Psychology, specializing in children, from Antioch University in June of 2002.
-She treats children with serious psychological problems secondary to histories of abuse, neglect, and /or multiple placements.
-She has specialized for the past 18 years in the treatment of children who manifest serious deficits in their emotional, cognitive, and behavioral development.
+Jeanette Yoffe, M.A., M.F.T. earned her Master's in Clinical Psychology, specializing in adoption and foster care, from Antioch University in June of 2002.
+She treats children, teens, and adults with serious psychological problems secondary to histories of abuse, neglect, adoption, and /or multiple foster care placements.
+She has specialized for the past 20 years in the treatment of children and teens who manifest serious deficits in their emotional, cognitive, and behavioral development.

-She is also the Clinical Director of Yoffe Therapy Inc. A mental health center in Los Angeles providing services to families, children, teens, and adults connected by foster care and adoption.
+She is also the Clinical Director of Yoffe Therapy Inc. A mental health center in Los Angeles provides services to families, children, teens, and adults connected by foster care and adoption.
 Learn more here.

 In 2006 she was awarded the Los Angeles Foster Care Hero Award for her dedication to children and families in foster care.

 In 2009 she started the support group called ADOPT SALON CONSTELLATION SUPPORT GROUP for All members of the foster care and adoption experience including First-Birth Mothers and Fathers, Adult Adoptees, Foster Youth Alumni, Adoptive and Foster Parents.
 Learn more here at Adopt Salon VIDEO.

 In 2011 she created a non-profit organization dedicated to supporting the lives of the fostered and adopted and their families, named Celia Center, after her first birth mother, Celia.
 The center holds full-day mental health conferences, workshops, Adopt Salon support groups, and special events such as the Celia Center Arts Festival and Wolf Healing events throughout the year.
 Mayor Eric Garcetti recognized Celia Center with a Certificate of Recognition for the Facing Trauma With Truth Mental Health Conference in 2014 and Celia Center's 10-Year Anniversary Certificate.
 View here.